Yatish-Bangera/Registration/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+BackEnd folder- save all the files inside htdocs/api in xampp

+run npm install in command lines to install all the node modules.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.